Learn the secrets for earning the highest early childhood education salary possible.

-There are 2.1 million people employed in the field of early childhood education, according to data from the National Association for the Education of Young Children (NAEYC).
+There are over 2.1 million people employed in the field of early childhood education, according to data from the National Association for the Education of Young Children (NAEYC).
 That includes all staff involved in early childhood education—teachers, administrators, at-home educators and other ECE professionals.

 For all of these professionals, early childhood education salary potential is an important consideration.
 What can you earn in the various roles?
 Take a look below for tips on improving your salary, and the best states to become an early childhood education teacher.